What is BOSS?

 At what price will the Central Bank buy bonds?

-The Central Bank will buy bonds from public servants at par in the same month in which they were issued.
+The Central Bank will buy bonds from public sector workers at par in the same month in which they were issued.
 Thereafter, market prices may vary up or down on the secondary market.

 If I apply to buy BOSS bonds, am I guaranteed to get them?

-No. The availability of BOSS bonds through the Central Bank depends on how much is left unsubscribed after public servants receive their allotment.
+No. The availability of BOSS bonds through the Central Bank depends on how much is left unsubscribed after public sector workers receive their allotment.

 However, if you are unable to get bonds through the Central Bank, you can also buy them directly from a public sector worker, or through the secondary market.